Caching Fastas

 Workflow Summary:

-customYAML config pointing to the decompressed.gtfand.fnafiles in the Level 2 cache, and run the region extraction pipeline using these assets to generate the Level 1 cache outputs. - If Level 2 absent: Download the required assets from FTP, verify checksums (using NCBI
+customYAML config pointing to the uncompressed.gtfand.fnafiles in the Level 2 cache, and run the genomic region generator using these assets to generate the Level 1 cache outputs. - Reuse until expiry: Once Level 2 assets are cached and verified, they are reused for all future queries requiring the same species/taxon and annotation release, avoiding repeated downloads and uncompression.

 Cache Key Construction